-The embedding is grounded in the Brouwer-Heyting-Kolmogorov interpretation of proofs as constructions; e.g., a proof for a conditional $p \rightarrow q$ is identified with a method that transforms a proof of p into a proof for q.
-In a DTS, this is formalized by modelling the proof f for a type $p \rightarrow q$ as a function from objects of type p to objects of type q, such that if a is a proof of p, then f applied to a is a proof of q (i.e., fa : q).
+The embedding is grounded in the Brouwer-Heyting-Kolmogorov interpretation of proofs as constructions; e.g., a proof for a conditional $p \to q$ is identified with a method that transforms a proof of p into a proof for q.
+In a DTS, this is formalized by modelling the proof f for a type $p \to q$ as a function from objects of type p to objects of type q, such that if a is a proof of p, then f applied to a is a proof of q (i.e., fa:q).
 Universal quantification is dealt with along the same lines.
 In a DTS, the counterpart for universal quantification is the dependent function type.
-In particular, $\forall x \in A : P(x)$ becomes $(\Pi x : A.Px)$.
-A proof for this type is a function f which, given any object a : A, returns the proof fa for Pa.
+In particular, $\forall x \in A: P(x)$ becomes $(\Pi x: A.Px)$ .
+A proof for this type is a function f which, given any object a:A, returns the proof fa for Pa.

-PURE TYPE SYSTEMS (PTS; [4]) are of particular interest, because of their generality.
+Pure Type Systems (PTS; [4]) are of particular interest, because of their generality.
 With a small number of parameters, PTS can be tailored to match a wide variety of DTS.
-Alligator implements an extension of PTS with Σ types. Σ types are also known as dependent product types and can be used to model \wedge and \exists .
+Alligator implements an extension of PTS with $\Sigma$ types are also known as dependent product types and can be used to model $\wedge$ and $\exists$ .